← All articles

 This is money you’re already spending

 PointMate doesn’t ask you to spend more.
-It takes the money you’re already handing to supermarkets, petrol stations, and insurers, and makes sure you’re getting the maximum value back from every transaction.
+It takes the money you’re already handing to supermarkets, petrol stations, and insurers, and helps you see whether you’re getting better value from every transaction.

 In a year where every household is being squeezed, your loyalty points are one of the few places you can claw back real value without cutting back on anything.